Even if Biden wins, his Lincoln Project electoral strategy was an epic miscalculation

 — Andrew Perez (@andrewperezdc) November 4, 2020

 As of late Wednesday morning, the election is still not over.
-The results so far, however, suggest that the idea of Biden successfully courting Republicans was always an alternative fact.
+The results so far, however, indicate that the idea of Biden successfully courting Republicans was always just an alternative fact.